chriskrycho/v5.chriskrycho.com/site/library/Tiamats Wrath.md

 ## One big idea

-I quite appreciate that, while <cite>The Expanse</cite> novels are not in the least <i>message books</i>—they’re just aiming to be, and succeeding at being, really good space opera—they do have a consistent idea that runs through the whole series.
+<cite>The Expanse</cite> novels are not in the least <i>message books</i>—they’re just aiming to be, and succeeding at being, really good space opera.
+They do, however, have a consistent idea that runs through the whole series.
 Namely: that violence may sometimes be necessary, but that doesn’t make it good or right, and those who are forced to fight by others who leave no other choice should always fight toward reconciliation, not merely victory.

 That this would be such a pervasive theme might seem a bit ironic: the series tells the story of *several* wars, of varying degrees of nastiness.
 But the authors have been consistent.
-They have shown a world where war is always a bad thing, not to be taken up lightly or happily, and fought in pursuit of peace.
+They have shown a world where war is always a bad thing, not to be taken up lightly or happily, and fought only in pursuit of peace.
 Not peace at the barrel of a gun, but the peace of people no longer enemies with each other.

 This little exchange, three quarters of the way through <cite>Tiamat’s Wrath</cite>, captures the sentiment clearly and beautifully: